Waltham (band): 2002-2005 (Beginning of "Waltham 2.0" era)

-2005-2006
+2005-2007 (Mainstream Exposure)

 The band was signed by Rykodisc who issued their self-titled album in July 2005.

-Waltham's "Cheryl (Come and Take a Ride)" has been used in promotions for the CBS reality TV series, The Amazing Race.
-The band was also featured in the Disney film America's Heart and Soul.
+In 2006, the band embarked upon their first international tour, traveling across eastern Europe as opener/direct support for 3 Doors Down.

 Frank Pino, Jr. was featured on a 2006 episode of the MTV show Made.

 On July 11, 2006, they released their first Extended Play entitled Awesome - EP.

-2013-present
+After Rykodisc was acquired by Warner Brothers, the label did not carry over the deal that Waltham had signed with Ryko and withdrew support from the band.
+Shortly after, the band parted ways with Craig Small, who was replaced with incoming lead guitarist Alex Fiorentino.

+By the end of 2007 and facing an uncertain future, Waltham went on hiatus.

+Waltham's "Cheryl (Come and Take a Ride)" has been used in promotions for the CBS reality TV series, The Amazing Race.

+2009-present (Original Lineup reformation)

+In late-2009, Waltham's original lineup (Frank Pino, Jr., David Pino, Monaco, Illsley, Grant) reunited for their first show in almost a decade, playing a New Year's Eve concert at Harper's Ferry in the Brighton neighborhood of Boston.
+This show also featured a hybrid version of the band's second incarnation, with Frank Pino, Jr., Tony Monaco, Peet Golan, and Alex Fiorentino being joined for a set by Unearth members Ken Susi on guitar and Derek Kerswill on drums.

+Having received an extremely enthusiastic reaction to the original lineup's reformation, the band permanently returned to this lineup and played a series of shows over the next few years, including a 2012 acoustic set as support for Rick Springfield - a primary initial influence - at the House of Blues in Boston.

 On February 14, 2013, on the official Waltham website and Facebook page, an iPhone text Lyric video was released revealing a new song "You're Everything That I Want", and that their third studio album Wicked Waltham was released on iTunes and Spotify in 2014, marking a 9-year gap between the release of their first and second studio albums.
 In July 2013, the band also revealed two more songs from the album, "The Highway" and "Drive Me Crazy".
-In September 2013, they released a fourth song from Wicked Waltham, Stand and Fight, which was written by Dave and Frank Pino.
+In September 2013, they released a fourth song from Wicked Waltham, Stand and Fight, which was written by Dave and Frank Pino, Jr.

 On November 21, 2013, the music video for "Stand and Fight" was released.
 On April 28, 2014, the band released Wicked Waltham as a digital download and EP.
 They also announced that the album would be released on vinyl in June 2014.
 On May 7, 2014, Waltham released Still In Love as the final track for Wicked Waltham.

+The band played sporadic concerts throughout the 2010s, before a six-year break that finally ended with a show in New Hampshire in 2025.